albertho425/albertho425/README.md

 # :wave: Hi, I’m Albert

-:smiley: I'm in IT, technical writing, and web development in :us:
+:smiley: I'm in IT, technical writing, and web development in :us: Washington State.

 :us: Washington State resident.
 I have 🇺🇸 and 🇨🇦 work permits.
 I'm looking for my next **full time job.**